williamhoos/testrepo/docs/source/index.rst

 ..
 Warning:: Critical items to be addressed before the PEER code is migrated to open source.
 Should each include a link to a corresponding Pivotal Tracker story or shall we try to use `issue`_ in GitHub instead?

 ..
 Tip:: Non-essential items that we would like to address before the PEER code is migrated to open source.
-May includes a link to a Pivotal Tracker story in some cases.
+May includes a link to either a Pivotal Tracker story or GitHub Issues in some cases.

 ..
 Note::  Future extensions and/or modifications for consideration by anyone interested in enhancing PEER's functionality, and looking for project opportunities.
 We might want to consider using an approach similar to the `Apache Foundation <http://community.apache.org/contributors/index.html>`.